 3. Bring nature to the table

 So, your lawn is green and thriving with bees and butterflies, but is there something else you could be doing?
-The below tweet went ‘viral’ and we’re not surprised – who knew you could make a mini picnic table for a squirrel never mind the fact that it would then make good use of it?
+The above tweet went ‘viral’ and we’re not surprised – who knew you could make a mini picnic table for a squirrel never mind the fact that it would then make good use of it?
 We LOVE this idea, and it’s really simple to make!
 Find some scrap wood or off-cuts, using wood glue and nails to join them together.
 Pick a spot on your fence close to trees and shrubbery and use nails to secure.
 Leave some tasty fruit and nuts out and wait for the magic to happen!
 You can also bring birds and more other local fauna to your garden by providing food and shelter.
 Bird houses and feeders, hibernaculum’s and leaving out the correct foods for badgers and foxes are also low-cost ways to encourage some new visitors – even at a distance!

 4. Reveal your wild side